-GP or other Healthcare Professional recommendation to purchase a self-care treatment
+Other Healthcare Professional recommendation to purchase a self-care treatment

-A GP or other HCP with adequate knowledge of the individual's plan of care may suggest the purchase of a specific product to treat a minor ailment such as olive oil for ear wax.
+Another HCP with adequate knowledge of the individual's plan of care may suggest the purchase of a specific product to treat a minor ailment such as olive oil for ear wax.

-The GP or other HCP should indicate how long the treatment is to continue and state the exact dosing requirement.
+The HCP should indicate how long the treatment is to continue and state the exact dosing requirement.
 Dosing advice is often quoted as a range on the advice labels on the product package therefore the recommending healthcare professional needs to be clear as to the dose and frequency they intend the medicine to be administered.
 Treatments may be required longer term e.g. hay-fever tablets for the duration of the summer season, or short term e.g. mild cystitis for a few days.
 The care home should be responsible for ensuring this is monitored and a record of the authorisation should be made and retained within the individual's records.